1337Farhan/BlazorTasksApp/readme.md

 -   **User Administration**: If authorized, administrative users can manage other users through `AppPages/Users`.

 ## Contributing
-We welcome contributions to the Hajj and Umra Project!
+We welcome contributions to the Tasks App Project!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.